russelldj/CalibrADE/README.md

 # Setup

-The main dependencies of this project are `opencv` and `matplotlib`.
+I have tried to set up [dvc](https://dvc.org/) to manage the data.
+The first step is to install `dvc` with `pip install dvc` or an analagous command.
+Then you *should* be able to run `dvc pull` within the repository and have it grab the data for you.
+There's a chance, however, that there's permission issues for other people trying to do that.
+If DVC doesn't work, you can just download `left*jpg` images from [here](https://github.com/opencv/opencv/blob/master/samples/data) and place them in `data/opencv_examples`.

-There's two magic tools in play here, [poetry](https://python-poetry.org/) and [dvc](https://dvc.org/).
-Poetry is used to manage dependency versions but you can do it yourself.
-DVC is used to manage data, but for now you can just download `left*jpg` images from [here](https://github.com/opencv/opencv/blob/master/samples/data) and place them in `data/opencv_examples` because I havn't set up a DVC remote yet.
+I'm trying to manage dependencies with [Poetry](https://python-poetry.org/).
+I've found it a little tricky to use, so if you don't want to learn it, you can install the dependencies yourself.
+At this point they should just be `opencv` and `matplotlib`.

 # Quickstart
 You can run a simple OpenCV control point detection script with